Nathankoth/volaglobe-website/README.md

 ```

 **Option C: Using cPanel File Manager**
-1. Log in to your Namecheap cPanel
+1. Log in to your hosting cPanel
 2. Open **File Manager**
 3. Navigate to `public_html/`
 4. Click **Upload** and select all files from `./dist/`